fastly/fastly-php/.github/ISSUE_TEMPLATE/bug_report.md

 **Version**

-Please provide the version of fastly-php you're using.
+Please provide the version of `fastly-php` that you're using.

 **What happened**